redhat-developer/vscode-openshift-tools/README.commands.md

 Commands available in context for the compenent

-   * `Start Dev` - The application has been built and deployed to the cluster and the application is port-forwarded for local accessibility.
+   * `Start Dev` - The application has been built and deployed to the OpenShift/Kubernetes cluster and the application is port-forwarded for local accessibility.
 The extension will watch for changes in the current directory and rebuild the application when changes are detected.
+   * `Start Dev on Podman` - Run the above start dev workflow for applications deployed on Podman.
    * `Stop Dev` - Stop the dev command workflow and resources are cleaned, hence the application is not running on the cluster
    * `Show Dev Terminal` - Directly opens the VSCode terminal where the dev command is running.
    * `Describe` - Describe the given Component in terminal window or inside a webview editor.